MarekKowalski/MazeSolver/README.md

 - the walls need to be black or at least darker than the background,
 - there cen be no "tunnels" or "overpassess" in the maze.

+If you do not want to compile the app yourself, you can download the Windows binaries from my website:   http://http://home.elka.pw.edu.pl/~mkowals6/

 ## Examples ##
 There are three example mazes included in the project.
 All are distributed under the creative commons license, the original images are available here:
 maze1.jpg: https://en.wikipedia.org/wiki/Maze#/media/File:Circularmazeexample.jpg